covantexjs/affinityai/src/snapshots/README.md

 - `AIEnhancedLoveBlueprint.snapshot.tsx` - The AI-enhanced premium report component
 - `SampleLoveBlueprint.snapshot.tsx` - The sample report component shown to users before purchase
 - `LoveBlueprint.snapshot.tsx` - The base report component
-- `generate-pdf.snapshot.ts` - The server-side PDF generation function
+- `generate-pdf-snapshot.ts` - The server-side PDF generation function

 ## How to Use